robalb/my-website/astro-website/src/pages/posts/modinsecurity.md

 ```

 Yes, this is a lot of boilerplate code, and yes this is painful to read.
-But it's stuff i wrote long ago, and hey it works
+But it's stuff i wrote long ago, and hey it works.
+You'll see why this is useful in the next paragraph

 ### Getting the tables